What is CDmetaPOP (Cost Distance metaPOPulations)?

-We strongly urge you to read the entire documentation before ever running CDPOP.
+We strongly urge you to read the entire documentation before ever running CDmetaPOP.
 We wish to remind users that we are not in the commercial software marketing business.
-We are scientists who recognized the need for a tool like CDPOP to assist us in our research on landscape genetic issues.
-Therefore, we do not wish to spend a great deal of time consulting on trivial matters concerning the use of CDPOP.
+We are scientists who recognized the need for a tool like CDmetaPOP to assist us in our research on landscape genetic issues.
+Therefore, we do not wish to spend a great deal of time consulting on trivial matters concerning the use of CDmetaPOP.
 However, we do recognize an obligation to provide some level of information support.
 Of course, we welcome and encourage your criticisms and suggestions about the program at all times.
-We will welcome questions about how to run CDPOP or interpret the output only after you have read the entire documentation.
+We will welcome questions about how to run CDmetaPOP or interpret the output only after you have read the entire documentation.
 This is only fair and will eliminate many trivial questions.
-Finally, we are always interested in learning about how others have applied CDPOP in ecological investigation and management application.
-Therefore, we encourage you to contact us and describe your application after using CDPOP.
+Finally, we are always interested in learning about how others have applied CDmetaPOP in ecological investigation and management application.
+Therefore, we encourage you to contact us and describe your application after using CDmetaPOP.

-We hope that CDPOP is of great assistance in your work and we look forward to hearing about your applications.
+We hope that CDmetaPOP is of great assistance in your work and we look forward to hearing about your applications.

-CDPOP can be obtained from the downloads page
+CDmetaPOP can be obtained from the downloads page.

-This program was originally developed by Erin Landguth and Sam Cushman.
-To cite CDPOP or acknowledge its use, cite this note as follows, substituting the version of the application that you used:
+This program was originally developed by Erin Landguth, Andrew Bearlin, and Casey Day.
+To cite CDmetaPOP or acknowledge its use, cite this note as follows, substituting the version of the application that you used: Coming soon!

 Computational Ecology Laboratory